 Prescription treatment for severe acne includes oral isotretinoin as a primary medication.
 Numerous studies across the world have proved the efficacy and safety of this medicine.
-Apart from the impressive and noticeable results for different types of severe acne such as nodular acne and cystic acne, isotretinoin is an FDA approved formula.
+Apart from the impressive and noticeable results for severe acne such as nodular acne and cystic acne, isotretinoin is an FDA approved formula.
 This illustrates its usage and safety in treating severe acne.

 Severe and widespread acne may require combination treatments in addition to the conventional courses such as antibiotics, chemical peels, glycolic acid, sulphur, etc. As they are adamant and damage the skin notably by affecting the collagen and elastin in the skin’s lower layers.
 Deep scars easily form if nodular and cystic acne are not treated promptly.
 Isotretinoin treatment for severe acne was approved in 1982 and it has revolutionized acne treatment for dermatologists and patients across the globe since then.